 Knowledge of server virtualization is more and more necessary as the storage and server worlds converge.
-Case in point: EMC disk arrays have VMware so baked in that you dont even need to log onto EMC software to manage them.
-That can be done from within vSphere.
 A good place to begin an education on virtualization is VMware Certified Professional (VCP).
 This certification covers how to install, manage and deploy VMware vSphere while also accomplishing a whole lot of storage tasks without having to leave the VMware console.

 Speaking of convergence, storage and networking are two other areas that are rapidly coming together.
-The Cisco Data Center Storage Networking Design Specialist covers how to select and integrate storage products from Cisco based on the companys converged architecture vision.
+The Cisco Data Center Storage Networking Design Specialist covers how to select and integrate storage products from Cisco based on the company’s converged architecture vision.
 In particular, it trains users on the Cisco MDS 9000 Series Multilayer Directors and Multilayer Fabric Switches, as well as the Cisco NX-OS, Cisco Unified Fabric, Cisco Nexus and Cisco Unified Computing System (UCS).

-This is probably the most common storage certification -- understandably considering EMCs status in the industry.
-According to EMC, more than 53,000 certifications have been awarded to customers, partners, employees, industry professionals and college students.
+This is the most common storage cert out there – understandably considering EMC’s status in the industry.
+It has been awarded to tens of thousands of customers, partners, employees, industry professionals and college students.
 EMC breaks its program into several areas.

-Those gravitating more towards NetApp should consider becoming a NetApp Certified Data Management Administrator.
-This certification and its associated training covers support, administration and performance management for NetApp storage appliances running NetApps Data ONTAP operating system in NFS and CIFS environments.
-This course trains professionals in continuous data availability, data recovery, snapshots, and more.
+Those gravitating more towards NetApp should consider becoming a NetApp Certified Data Administrator.
+This cert and its associated training covers the support, administration and performance management for NetApp storage appliances running NetApp’s Data ONTAP operating system in NFS and CIFS environments.
+This course trains in continuous data availability, data recovery, snapshots and performance management for NetApp controllers.

-You dont only have to go to vendors for storage training.
+You don’t only have to go to vendors for storage training.
 The Storage Networking Industry Association (SNIA) provides the Storage Networking Certification Program (SNCP).
-These vendor-neutral, systems-level credentials are designed to complement vendors training programs.
-The SNIA Storage Networking Foundations e-Course consists of 18 learning modules to prepare students for the SNIA Storage Networking Foundations Exam.
+These vendor-neutral, systems-level credentials are designed to complement vendor programs.